4neesh/DevBlog/src/blogInProgress/019_SolidO.md

 author: 'Aneesh Mistry'
 featuredImage: ../images/019_langston.jpg
 thumbnail: '../images/019_th.png'
-subtitle: 'The open-closed principle represents 'O' in the mnemonic acronym of design principles 'SOLID'.
+subtitle: 'The open-closed principle represents "O" in the mnemonic acronym of design principles "SOLID".
 Software components must be open for extension, but closed to modification.
 This blog reviews how open-closed can be implemented by design using the Strategy pattern.'
 time: '5'
 tags:
 - Patterns